 The Miami Valley Regional Planning Commission (MVRPC) has served the planning needs of the Miami Valley in Southwest Ohio since 1964, serving the Region for more than fifty years.
-MVRPC serves as the MPO for Montgomery, Miami, Greene Counties, plus a portion of Northern Warren County.
+MVRPC serves as the MPO for Montgomery, Miami, Greene, and Shelby Counties, plus a portion of Northern Warren County.
 MVRPC also provides Regional and Environmental planning support for members in seven counties.
-MVRPC policies guide agency interactions in many areas including the implementation of project funding, public participation in the planning process, public records retention and access, and non-discrimination.
+MVRPC policies guide agency interactions in many areas, including the implementation of project funding, public participation in the planning process, public records retention and access, and non-discrimination.

 Founded upon the principles of regional collaboration, cooperation, and consensus building, the MVRPC serves as the common ground where area partners come together to work toward a shared vision across the Region.
 Together, public and private partners develop and implement innovative and sustainable strategies that enhance the Region’s quality of life and economic vitality.
 The strategic plan guides the implementation of this vision.